panichelpdesk/panichd/CONTRIBUTING.md

-# Thank you to come here!
+# Thank you for coming here!
 Any help will be much appreciated!

 ## Contributions needed
 We will be very grateful to get help as new issues or Pull Requests in the following topics: